MykeShale/Executive-Simulation-AI/README.md

 ---

-> “AI can be the bridge between innovation and sustainability.” — UN Tech Envoy
+> "AI can be the bridge between innovation and sustainability." — UN Tech Envoy

 ---